$6.90 Billion in Sales Expected for Amgen Inc. (NASDAQ:AMGN) This Quarter

-Analysts expect that Amgen Inc. (NASDAQ:AMGN) will post $6.90 billion in sales for the current quarter, according to Zacks Investment Research.
+Equities research analysts expect Amgen Inc. (NASDAQ:AMGN) to post $6.90 billion in sales for the current quarter, Zacks reports.
 Eight analysts have provided estimates for Amgen’s earnings.
-The lowest sales estimate is $6.74 billion and the highest is $6.98 billion.
-Amgen reported sales of $6.63 billion during the same quarter last year, which would suggest a positive year over year growth rate of 4.1%.
-The business is expected to announce its next earnings report on Tuesday, February 1st.
+The highest sales estimate is $6.98 billion and the lowest is $6.74 billion.
+Amgen posted sales of $6.63 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 4.1%.
+The company is expected to report its next quarterly earnings results on Tuesday, February 1st.

 According to Zacks, analysts expect that Amgen will report full-year sales of $26.05 billion for the current financial year, with estimates ranging from $25.87 billion to $26.15 billion.
-For the next financial year, analysts expect that the company will post sales of $26.92 billion, with estimates ranging from $26.34 billion to $27.37 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for Amgen.
+For the next financial year, analysts anticipate that the company will post sales of $26.92 billion, with estimates ranging from $26.34 billion to $27.37 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover Amgen.

-Amgen (NASDAQ:AMGN) last announced its quarterly earnings data on Tuesday, November 2nd.
+Amgen (NASDAQ:AMGN) last issued its quarterly earnings data on Tuesday, November 2nd.
 The medical research company reported $4.67 earnings per share for the quarter, beating analysts’ consensus estimates of $4.22 by $0.45.
-Amgen had a net margin of 21.77% and a return on equity of 108.67%.
-The firm had revenue of $6.71 billion during the quarter, compared to analysts’ expectations of $6.70 billion.
-During the same quarter in the previous year, the business posted $4.37 earnings per share.
+Amgen had a return on equity of 108.67% and a net margin of 21.77%.
+The company had revenue of $6.71 billion for the quarter, compared to the consensus estimate of $6.70 billion.
+During the same quarter last year, the company earned $4.37 earnings per share.

-Large investors have recently added to or reduced their stakes in the stock.
-Strategic Asset Management LLC purchased a new position in Amgen in the 3rd quarter worth about $37,000.
-Itau Unibanco Holding S.A. acquired a new stake in shares of Amgen during the 2nd quarter valued at about $39,000.
-Lumature Wealth Partners LLC lifted its holdings in shares of Amgen by 82.3% during the 2nd quarter.
-Lumature Wealth Partners LLC now owns 175 shares of the medical research company’s stock valued at $43,000 after buying an additional 79 shares during the last quarter.
-Strategic Blueprint LLC acquired a new stake in shares of Amgen during the 2nd quarter valued at about $43,000.
-Finally, Bell Investment Advisors Inc acquired a new stake in shares of Amgen during the 3rd quarter valued at about $52,000.
-74.95% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of AMGN.
+Coastal Bridge Advisors LLC raised its stake in shares of Amgen by 1.5% during the 2nd quarter.
+Coastal Bridge Advisors LLC now owns 3,321 shares of the medical research company’s stock worth $809,000 after buying an additional 50 shares in the last quarter.
+Compton Capital Management Inc. RI raised its stake in shares of Amgen by 0.8% during the 2nd quarter.
+Compton Capital Management Inc. RI now owns 6,555 shares of the medical research company’s stock worth $1,598,000 after buying an additional 50 shares in the last quarter.
+Guyasuta Investment Advisors Inc. raised its stake in shares of Amgen by 1.6% during the 2nd quarter.
+Guyasuta Investment Advisors Inc. now owns 3,230 shares of the medical research company’s stock worth $787,000 after buying an additional 50 shares in the last quarter.
+TFC Financial Management raised its stake in shares of Amgen by 8.5% during the 3rd quarter.
+TFC Financial Management now owns 635 shares of the medical research company’s stock worth $135,000 after buying an additional 50 shares in the last quarter.
+Finally, Midwest Professional Planners LTD. increased its stake in Amgen by 1.1% in the 3rd quarter.
+Midwest Professional Planners LTD. now owns 4,414 shares of the medical research company’s stock valued at $939,000 after purchasing an additional 50 shares in the last quarter.
+74.95% of the stock is currently owned by institutional investors.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 8th.
-Stockholders of record on Tuesday, February 15th will be issued a dividend of $1.94 per share.
-This represents a $7.76 dividend on an annualized basis and a dividend yield of 3.42%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 8th.
+Shareholders of record on Tuesday, February 15th will be issued a $1.94 dividend.
 This is a positive change from Amgen’s previous quarterly dividend of $1.76.
+This represents a $7.76 annualized dividend and a yield of 3.41%.
 The ex-dividend date of this dividend is Monday, February 14th.
-Amgen’s dividend payout ratio (DPR) is 72.50%.
+Amgen’s dividend payout ratio (DPR) is presently 72.50%.

 Amgen Company Profile